-The suspension of the dividend paid to ordinary shareholders will increase the liquidity available to the Company by approximately \$6m per annum based on last year's distributions.
+The suspension of the dividend paid to ordinary shareholders will increase the liquidity available to the Company by approximately \$6m per annum based on level of dividends paid prior to implementation of the dividend hold.
 The Board reviews the dividend policy quarterly.
 The dividend remains on hold until further notice.